 Step 1.
-Identification of altern atives to the pro oject ac tivity co nsistent wit h curr ent laws and regulations •
+Identification of alternatives to the project activity consistent with current laws and regulations

 Sub-step 1a.
 Define alternatives to the project activity:

 Identify realistic and credible alternative scenario(s) available to the PPs or similar project developers that provide outputs or services comparable with the proposed CDM project activity.